pedrovgs/Renderers/README.md

 }
 ```

-You can use [Jake Wharton's][2] [Butterknife][3] library to avoid findViewById calls inside your Renderers if you want and [Jake Wharton's][2] [Dagger] [6] library to inject all your dependencies and keep your activities clean of the library initialization code.
-But use third party libraries is not mandatory.
-The usage of abstract methods to implement a Template Method Pattern is also optional.
+You can use [Jake Wharton's][2] [Butterknife][3] library to avoid findViewById calls inside your Renderers if you want.
+But the usage of third party libraries is not mandatory.
+The usage of abstract methods to implement a ``Template Method Pattern`` inside your ``Renderer`` classes is optional as well.

 * 2. Instantiate a ``RendererBuilder`` with a ``Renderer`.